viniciuschiele/central/README.rst

 Roadmap
 ==========
-- Add documentation
+- Improve documentation
-- Add support for reload on change to file configuration
+- Add Cassandra as a configuration
-- Add possibility to customize composition
+- Add Redis as a configuration
-- Add Cassandra as a configuration source
+- Add Google Datastore as a configuration
-- Add Database as a configuration source
+- Add Consul as a configuration
-- Add DynamoDB as a configuration source
+- Add Couchbase as a configuration
-- Add MongoDB as a configuration source
+- Add Aerospike as a configuration
-- Add Redis as a configuration source
+- Add support for file change detection

 License
 ==========